 The pseudocode for the main rand-gossip routine is described in Algorithm 1.
-The rumor's deadline is rounded down to the nearest power of two, and truncated at $\Theta(\log^2 n)$ .
-Every rumor is delivered within $\Theta(\log^2 n)$ rounds, regardless of the deadline; our analysis shows that there is no benefit to deadlines longer than $\Theta(\log^2 n)$ .
-(This should not seem surprising; it is due to a basic property of gossip protocols and random graphs: the diameter of the induced random graph is $O(\log n)$ , and hence there is no communication improvement in running for substantially more rounds.)
+The rumor's deadline is rounded down to the nearest power of two, and truncated at $\Theta(\log^2 n)$.
+(Every rumor is delivered within $\Theta(\log^2 n)$ rounds, regardless of the deadline - there is no benefit to deadlines longer than $\Theta(\log^2 n)$.)
 The size of the rumor's destination set is rounded up to the nearest power of two.
 The process then spawns a new instance of fixed-rand-gossip.
 Thus, there may be many instances of fixed-rand-gossip running in parallel.
+Messages from each instance are distinguished by adding certain control bits (such as dline and dsize).
+For clarity, we treat each instance as exchanging messages on its own private network.
+Therefore, for the remainder of this section, we present and analyze a single instance of the fixed-rand-gossip routine, concluding with an analysis of the per-round message complexity of the entire randomized algorithm in Theorem 5.6.